 Beyond adding additional metrics, more fundamental rewriting of the package may also be useful.
 For instance, lakemorpho currently is built on top of the current spatial data standard for R, sp.
 This allows a clean interface with many existing tools; however, it is likely that sp will be replaced in the next several years by the sf package [21,31].
 Future versions of lakemorpho might benefit from using the sf tool chain and the "tidy data" framework [32].

-In summary, lakemorpho provides limnologists and aquatic ecologists a consistent framework in R for calculating a suite of the most common lake morphometry metrics.
+In summary, lakemorpho provides limnologists and aquatic ecologists with a consistent framework in R for calculating a suite of the most common lake morphometry metrics.
 This paper outlines the currently available functions and provides an example through a typical use case of calculating many metrics for several lakes.

-Software Availability
+Software availability

 The lakemorpho version 1.1.0 package is currently available directly from the Comprehensive R Archive Network (CRAN) and may simply be installed and loaded in R via: